-Osteosarcoma is a tumor associated with the bones.
-It is the most typical type of bones cancer which causes immature bones to be produced.
+Osteosarcoma is a tumor-associated with the bones.
+It is the most typical type of bones cancer that causes immature bones to be produced.
 Osteosarcoma is normally found at the edges of the long bones, mostly seen around the knees.
 Osteosarcoma is seen mostly under the age of 25 years and more in males than females.

 Image Credit: Adam.com